-5.1.1 The following provides an indication of the viability of delivering the proposed 21 units on the Alternative Site in question, based on a typical house type mix.
+5.1.1 The following provides an indication of the viability of delivering the proposed 6 units on the Alternative Site in question.
 It is based very much on its greenfield status and uses figures and costings previously accepted by the local authority through its determination of planning applications and other works.
 The following appraisal is therefore based on the assumptions set out below in order to provide a residual value for the scheme, prior to ascertaining an indicative land value.